-Annual cash incentive awards serve to reinforce our performance-based culture.
-On average, the Compensation Committee believes in providing our executives, including the NEOs, with a total target cash compensation opportunity above the market median tied to the achievement of challenging preestablished corporate and individual performance objectives.
-As with base salary, each executive's annual cash incentive target opportunity is set with reference to each executive's performance over the previous fiscal year as evaluated by our Chief Executive Officer, his or her experience and responsibilities, the critical nature of the executive's position relative to the Company's success, the Company's retention needs, and the Relevant Market Data.
+Annual cash incentive awards under our Performance Bonus Plan serve to reinforce our performance-based culture.
+On average, the Compensation Committee believes in providing our executives, including the NEOs, with a total target cash compensation opportunity above the market median when tied to the achievement of challenging pre-established corporate performance objectives.
+As with base salary, each executive's annual cash incentive target opportunity is set with reference to each executive's performance over the previous fiscal year as evaluated by our CEO, his or her experience and responsibilities, the critical nature of the executive's position relative to the Company's success, the Company's retention needs, and the Relevant Market Data.

-During the first quarter of each fiscal year, the Compensation Committee reviews and approves the corporate and individual performance objectives for the current fiscal year's annual cash incentive awards and reviews and approves the target award opportunity for each executive, including the NEOs, but excluding the CEO, whose performance objectives and target award opportunity are reviewed and approved by the independent members of the Board of Directors.
-As shown in the table below, for fiscal 2013, the target award opportunity for Mr. Levine was equal to 120% of his base salary, the target award opportunities for Messrs.
-Bertocci and Ragusa and Ms. Londy were equal to 65% of their respective salaries, and the target award opportunity for Mr. Milliken was equal to 50% of his base salary.
-Except for Mr. Ragusa, whose target opportunity was increased from 50% to 65%, the target percentages were unchanged from the prior fiscal year for each executive who was employed by the Company in the prior fiscal year.
-The Compensation Committee recognizes that the performance of certain of the NEOs has a greater potential to impact our successful implementation of our overall strategy and achievement of our financial performance and therefore believes it is appropriate that the target award opportunities of those executives be higher than the opportunity for others.
+During the first quarter of each fiscal year, the Compensation Committee reviews and approves the corporate performance objectives for the current fiscal year's annual cash incentive awards and reviews and approves the target award opportunity for each executive, including the NEOs, but excluding the CEO, whose target award opportunity is reviewed and approved by the independent members of the Board of Directors.
+The table below sets forth the target bonus opportunity as a percentage of salary and in absolute dollars.
+Except for Ms. Londy, whose target opportunity was increased from 65% to 70% in February 2014 in recognition of her increased responsibilities, the target percentages were unchanged from the prior fiscal year for each executive who was employed by the Company in the prior fiscal year.
+The Compensation Committee recognizes that the performance of certain of the NEOs has a greater potential to directly impact the successful implementation of our overall strategy and achievement of our financial and strategic performance and, since the Performance Bonus Plan includes only corporate performance of objectives, the Compensation Committee believes it is appropriate that the target award opportunities of those executives be higher than the opportunity for others.

-Fiscal 2013 Performance Bonus Plan Target Award Opportunities
+Fiscal 2014 Performance Bonus Plan Target Award Opportunities

 Ta Target

 Named Executive Officer (%) (\$)

-Joshua H. Levine 120% 750,000
+Joshua H. Levine 120% 774,000

-Euan S. Thomson, Ph.D.(1) 100% 530,500
+Gregory Lichtwardt 65% 230,750

-Derek A. Bertocci(2) 65% 216,190
+Kelly Londy(1) 70% 280,000

-Chris A. Raanes(3) 65% 259,025
+Alaleh Nouri(2) 35% 89,081

-Kelly Londy 65% 227,500
+Derek A. Bertocci(3) 65% 216,190

-Darren J. Milliken 50% 142,450
+Darren J. Milliken(4) 50% 157,500

-Robert Ragusa(4) 65% 227,500
+Robert Ragusa(5) 65% 227,500